rubatopy/rubato/CONTRIBUTING.md

 1. Make to remove any unnecessary print statements and remove all `TODO` comments.
 2. Update the `CHANGELOG.md` with details of changes.
 3. Make sure that all changes have unit-tests.
-4. Make sure that all Github Actions pass.
+4. Make sure that all GitHub Actions pass.
 5. The pull request will then be review and merged by a maintainer.

 ## Documentaion